Chuksugo/alx-airbnb-database/database-adv-script/README.md

 ## 🧑‍💻 Author

-This project was created for the ALX Backend Advanced SQL module.ls
+This project was created for the ALX Backend Advanced SQL module

 # SQL Aggregation & Window Functions – Airbnb-style Data Analysis